 Personal trainers provide physical and psychological support for people looking to get healthy and stay fit.
 They get to know your health history and lifestyle factors and create a tailored plan that will help you reach your goals.

 The best part is that you can have a very diverse clientele.
-You don’t necessarily need to niche yourself into one target market of another.
+You don’t necessarily need to niche yourself into one target market or another.
 If you do a good job, you will amass loyal clients that refer you to their friends.

-9. Personal chef
+13. Personal chef

-Do you love food?
 Do people talk about your dinner parties year-round?
 Perhaps it’s time to make some money from your cooking.

 Starting a business as a personal chef is a low-cost endeavour.
 All you need are kitchen supplies, which you most likely already have.
 Anything else that you buy for the client, like food or cutlery for events, is often reimbursed.